econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 [^normalization]: The normalization for value function involves more than just division by $\pLvl$; see @BufferStockTheory for details.

-%% MNW: Recommendation: Abandon gothic-v notation for this paper and just use w for continuation value.

 (lcp-model)=
 ### The Life Cycle Portfolio ('LCP') Model